---

 Click on an endpoint to open its samples list.
 This side panel shows summary metrics (QPM and average duration) for the query in the specific endpoint.

-The table shows a sample list of events, their span duration, and the difference in duration compared to average.
+The table shows a sample list of events, their span duration, and the difference in duration compared to the average.
 This table is sorted by longest span duration.

 Sentry automatically finds a variety of samples to help you investigate performance problems.
 The chosen events will cover the entire selected time range, as well as a range of durations (both faster than, slower than, and near the average duration).
 You can get a sense of the performance characteristics by comparing different sample events.